Don't Let the Gala Become the Mission

 For the gala.

-Now, let me be clear: I am not anti-event.
+Let me be clear: I am not anti-event.

 Events can be joyful.
 They can create visibility.
 They can bring people together in a room where they feel the energy of the mission in a fresh way.
 They can introduce new people to your work.
 They can give long-time supporters a chance to celebrate what they have helped make possible.